grozdanovd/UsefulLinks/README.md

 Whether you are new to the cloud or an experienced developer or administrator, you will find something useful here.

-I use these links during teaching, community activities, or event sessions.
+I use these links for training sessions, community activities, or events.